RepleDEV/studyc/Notes/Physics/Topics/Electricity & Resistivity.md

 $$
 I = \frac{Q}{t}
 $$
-The consensus with charge is that it flows from the **positive** to the **negative** end, in opposing directions to the flow of electrons.
+The consensus with charge is that it flows from the **positive** to the **negative** end, in opposing directions to the flow of electrons, with the idea of a power cell's *negative* terminal putting out *negative*ly charged electrons which are attracted to the positive terminal.
 ## Potential Difference
 Potential difference, otherwise known as voltage, is defined as the difference of the amount of energy carried by a charge between two points, given by the equation:
 $$